karthik-d/room-slot-booking/README.md

 - API endpoints for accessing and deleting records in all databases
 - Addtionally, can handle user creation - all three types
 - Authentication using tokens, allowing only admins to access and modify complete site data
-- (NOTE: Authentication is removed for User Management, Employee ID APIs for ease of simulation of POST requests, these can be added during actual deployment by simply mentioning the authentication class in Views)
+> Note that authentication is removed for User Management, Employee ID APIs for ease of simulation of POST requests, these can be added during actual deployment by simply mentioning the authentication class in Views.

 ### Email-based Notifications
 - Email notification to admin during employee ID generation